 We did not have during the periods presented, and we do not currently have, any off-balance sheet arrangements, as defined in the rules and regulations of the SEC, such as relationships with unconsolidated entities or financial partnerships, which are often referred to as structured finance or special purpose entities, established for the purpose of facilitating financing transactions that are not required to be reflected on our balance sheets.

 F. TABULAR DISCLOSURE OF CONTRACTUAL OBLIGATIONS

-The table below summarizes our contractual obligations at December 31, 2019.
+Below an overview is given of our material contractual obligations at December 31, 2020